Tag Archives: cessationism

 therefore, animals have ceased.

-People would never be so shameful or careless in normal speak to say something so irrational; and yet, they will with play such games with God’s word.
+People would never be so shameful or careless in normal speech to say something so irrational; and yet, they will dare to play such games with God’s word.
 When a person handles God’s word so demonically, it becomes an autobiographic mirror of their hearts.